xxblincolnxx/bens-blog/content/posts/myfirstpost.md

 ### Over-engineering

-Importantly, in saying that this site is "over-engineered", I do not mean that the code quality is high.
+Importantly, in saying that this site is "over-engineered", I do not mean that the code quality is high or complex.
 I mean that I'm using a sledge hammer to tap in finishing nails.
 This isn't obvious without a little digging, but the portfolio is a full React app.
 At the time my goal in using React for this was to demonstrate that I could... use React (I even put the portfolio, _in_ the portfolio :joy:).

 But a portfolio just isn't a good medium with which to demonstrate skill in React.
 Don't get me wrong, it took plenty of time to create and I'd even say it was hard.
-But the difficulty had more to do with making design decisions that felt extra "heavy" because it was for self-promotion.
+But the difficulty had more to do with making design decisions that felt extra "heavy" because of the professional implications of each decision.
 It wasn't hard because the React was hard to write.
-This isn't a web-app; It's a one page view.
+This isn't a web-app-- it's a one page view.
 I didn't need state management.
 I didn't need to handle asychronous code.
 I didn't even really need a router.

 The "portfolio problem" is very, very, very solved.
 Content management systems have existed for a long time and you just don't need React to create these kinds of personal sites.